dhbw-stginf16a/questions/FileStructure.md

   * For list questions the required number of correct answers
   * The type of the question (see Question Types)
   * The difficulty of the question in a ranking from 1 to 3.
+  * The category to sort in the question
   * For the internal progress a status (draft, review, approved)

 ## Question Types